LRolfL/tes3mp-0.8/README.md

 -- levelsControl: Provides the capacity to adjust (limit or allow) attributes, skills, level and more to a given number.

--- cellTrack: An easy way to know in which cell and region you are moving through the message box.
+-- cellTracker: An easy way to know in which cell and region you are moving through the message box.

 Not working for the latest version: